UFC Fight Night: Rodriguez vs. Caceres: Predictions & Analysis

 A few statistical edges stand out.
 Moroz throws significantly more leather — a 3.2 sig. strike per minute gap.
 Moroz is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Taylor has tighter striking defense, making opponents miss more often.

 The Pick: Maryna Moroz over Danielle Taylor.
-The model is firm on this one: Moroz at 81%.
-Notably, the betting market has Moroz at 71% implied while our model sees 81% — a 10-point disagreement that could signal value.
+We're leaning Moroz here at 74%, a solid but not overwhelming edge.
+Notably, the betting market has Moroz at 71% implied while our model sees 74% — a 3-point disagreement that could signal value.

 Court McGee vs Dominique Steele